Precautions to Take After Delivery

 Ample rest and good sleep are primary needs for a mother.
 A newborn needs to be fed every three hours, cleaned and comforted.
 It is practically impossible for you to sleep for 7-8 hours at a stretch.
 Change your sleep pattern.
 The thumb rule is “When the baby is asleep, you sleep too”.
 Ensure that your baby’s bed is close to yours.
 It saves energy and time.
 Do not take on any extra responsibilities apart from attending to your baby in the first few weeks.
 These duties could leave you exhausted.
 Do not try to entertain visitors who want to visit you and the baby if it becomes too tiring.

-It is common for mothers to forget to eat or skip meals for want of time, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
+It is common for mothers to skip meals or forget to eat, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
 Eat foods rich in nutrients for optimum post-pregnancy care and benefits for the feeding baby.
 A healthy diet is key to a good breastfeeding pattern to nurse your newborn.
 Supplement your diet with grains, vegetables, dairy, fruits, protein legumes and cereals.
 You food palate must be rich in protein, iron and calcium.
 Healthy nutrition is one of the most important precautions after delivery of the baby.

 7. Stay Hydrated

 Drink a lot of fluids to beat exhaustion.
 It is also important to drink lots of water to avoid constipation.
 Consume food rich in fibre and balance it by drinking lots of water.

 Find some time to exercise and establish a regime.
-Get outside the house at least once and try to walk to strengthen your muscles.
+Get outside the house at least once and try to walk and strengthen your muscles.

-Your husband cannot be by your side all day.
-Hire help to do your household chores or even look after the baby for some time when you can get some sleep to beat the exertion.
+Hire help to do your household chores or even look after the baby for some time, while you get some sleep to beat the exertion.
 Reach out to family and friends to see if they can pitch in to take care of the baby.
 Any additional help is invaluable.